thomasernie/js-example/node/README.md

+node:
+    * Node is a JavaScirpt Runtime for building server-side or desktop applications;
+    * Node is written in c++ and v8 engine;
+    * Node used to write server-side applications with access to the operating system, file system, and everything else required to build fully-functional applications;
+    * Each file node is treated as Modules;
+    * Module is an object referring to the functionality that will be exported from a file;git
+    * require() is a function used to import modules from other files or Node packages.

+node process:
+    * First install node from the official website;
+    * npm install => to install npm in your system;
+    * npm init => It will download node module in that local directory;
+    * If we need other extra modules('express');
+    * npm install express => This will download the express modules inside Package.json file;
+    * require('express') => to import and use that module in our app.

 npm :
     * npm is a Package Manager for node JS;
     * npm includes Command Line Client, it is used to download and install packages;